 And makes letting go of summer a little easier, right?

 Looking for more fall decorating ideas?
-Take a look at how Angie from Echoes of Laughter transformed her front porch using traditional fall colors.
+Take a look at how Angie from Echoes of Laughter transformed her front porch using traditional fall colours.
 So gorgeous!